 That’s what went through Angel’s mind when she and Carl were in high school.
 Their science teacher was battling cancer, and they had gone to visit her in the local hospital.
-While they were there, they also stopped by the hospital room of Carl’s mother – who was recovering from the removal of a non-malignant brain tumor.
+While they were there, they also stopped by the hospital room of Carl’s mother—who was recovering from the removal of a non-malignant brain tumor.
 Angel watched as Carl lovingly took care of his mom, making sure she was comfortable and fluffing her pillow.

 Carl and Angel’s first date was senior prom.
 And they’re now married with eight children.

-As you can imagine, that keeps them busy – as does owning a filmmaking business, Telescope Media Group.
+As you can imagine, that keeps them busy—as does owning a filmmaking business, Telescope Media Group.
 Telescope Media Group’s mission is to tell great stories through film that magnify Christ like a telescope.

 But their family and their business don’t keep them so busy that they don’t make time for two of their passions: marriage and hospitality.

 The Larsens always make time for others.
 If you were to walk into Carl and Angel’s home, you would see their massive 12-foot-long dining room table where they welcome people from all backgrounds and beliefs.
-And if you were to look underneath the table, you would see the names of over 1,000 guests that have shared a meal and a conversation with the Larsen family.
+And if you were to look underneath the table, you would see the names of over 1,000 guests who have shared a meal and a conversation with the Larsen family.
 It’s their way of showing Christ’s love to people in their community.

 So, they decided they wanted to start using their filmmaking talents to tell stories of marriage.
-Stories like this one:

-Minnesota Department of Human Rights officials have repeatedly stated that creative professionals like the Larsens violate the law if they decline to create expression promoting same-sex weddings.
+Minnesota Department of Human Rights officials repeatedly stated that creative professionals like the Larsens violate the law if they decline to create expression promoting same-sex weddings.